appblue/appblue.github.io/src/posts/vue/vue3-part-two.md

 We’ll select this Static Site option to deploy our Vue app with Render, which prompts us to select a repo for the site that we want to deploy.
 Since we haven’t yet connected any repos to our Render account, we’ll click on the “Github” link to do so.
 If you’re not already logged into Github, you’ll sign in to install Render within your Github account and select the repo you’d like to connect.

-IMPORTANT: In order to follow along with these steps, you’ll need to fork the Vue Mastery course repo to your personal Github account.
-That way, you’ll be able to connect the forked repo at this step.

 Upon clicking install, you’ll be redirected back to Render, where you should now see that newly connected repo showing up.

 Now we’re ready to select that repo and deploy it as a static site, which is a very straightforward process.
 As the page intelligently says: “You seem to be using Vue.js, so we’ve autofilled some fields accordingly.”